allie frost

 This Child

-So, I know I do this a lot, but I just stumbled upon an old poetry assignment from high school... based upon the first Walt Whitman poem I ever read.
+So, I know I do this a lot, but I just stumbled upon an old poetry assignment from high school… based upon the first Walt Whitman poem I ever read.
 I thought it was lost, but it was on an old flash-drive I recently dug up.
-Considering the huge effect that Walt Whitman's poems have … Continue reading This Child
+Considering the huge effect that Walt Whitman’s poems have Continue reading

 Fly

 Another addition for Olde Poetry Monday, this one circa 2009.
 Please enjoy.
-I don't get why people tell me, "never change."
+I don’t get why people tell me, “never change.”
 If I stayed the same, my biggest dream would still be to sprout wings and fly away.
-It's cute when you're five, but I don't think they have a major for that in … Continue reading Fly
+It’s cute when you’re five, but I don’t think they have a major for that in Continue reading

 Me Too

 I know that many people look at the world today and see it as a volatile place.
-I'm more or less the definition of a standard-issue, Starbucks-loving, nonreligious, straight white girl, so obviously, my life hasn't been riddled with the kinds of difficulties faced by those who are discriminated against because of their sexual orientation, … Continue reading Me Too
+I’m more or less the definition of a standard-issue, Starbucks-loving, nonreligious, straight white girl, so obviously, my life hasn’t been riddled with the kinds of difficulties faced by those who are discriminated against because of their sexual orientation, Continue reading

 Sentimental

-Sentimentality - it's both a blessing, and a curse, when you attach memories to objects.
+Sentimentality – it’s both a blessing, and a curse, when you attach memories to objects.
 It becomes so difficult to let them go.
 Or, in some cases, far too easy.
 I had something mentally and emotionally taxing happen to me in the January of my last year of college.
-When it happened, I was wearing … Continue reading Sentimental
+When it happened, I was wearing Continue reading

 Acceptance

 A new entry for Old Poetry Friday, brought to you by Angsty Allie from 10th grade!
 No idea why I wrote this or if it was for an assignment or whatever, but enjoy!
-“I don’t think that way...
-You MUST be wrong.”
+“I don’t think that way… You MUST be wrong.”
 Must I?
 I don’t know for sure.
 But neither do you.
-Stop … Continue reading Acceptance
+Stop Continue reading

 Graduation

 Graduation season is upon us once again.
 Caps flying through the air, tassels waving to and fro, and young minds full of dreams ready to take on the world.
-I faced both graduations - high school and college - with a measured mix of trepidation and excitement.
-Eagerness for the next chapter, and fear for … Continue reading Graduation
+I faced both graduations – high school and college – with a measured mix of trepidation and excitement.
+Eagerness for the next chapter, and fear for Continue reading